brunoclpinto/BUFY/docs/design_overview.md

 - `cli::output` – unified helpers for info/warning/error/success messaging so future selectors/forms can render consistently.
 - `cli::selectors` – shared data contracts (`SelectionItem`, `SelectionOutcome`, `SelectionProvider`).
 - `cli::selection` – manager + providers that surface auto-selection lists when commands are missing identifiers.
 Providers cover accounts, categories, transactions, simulations, and backups; the manager uses Dialoguer by default and supports scripted/test overrides.
-- `cli::forms` – placeholder interfaces for upcoming wizard flows (Phase 14).
+- `cli::forms` – reusable wizard engine (Phase 14).
+Entities describe their fields via `FieldDescriptor`s, validators, and defaults sourced from `CliState`.
+The shared `FormEngine` handles prompting, navigation (`back`/`help`/`cancel`), immediate validation feedback, and final confirmation before returning structured results to the caller.

 Command handlers still live alongside the shell for now, but they interact with the registry/state/output instead of writing directly to stdout or poking global variables.
 Script mode continues to use the same entry point (`run_cli`) and benefits from the new modular boundary.